Death Classification: Line of Duty Death

 On June 14, 1928, Edward Demker, John Dempsey and Alfred Malette were all apprehended, confessed to the crime and booked for murder.
 After being fully identified and signing their confessions they were turned over to the Sheriff.
 All three were found to be responsible for over two dozen other robberies.
 On August 7, 1928, Dempsey and Domker were each sentenced to 50 years and Malette to 20 years in the Illinois State Penitentiary at Joliet, by Judge David.
 On October 26, 1928, Dempsey, the actual killer; escaped from Judge John J. Sullivan’s court room, having been brought there to testify on behalf of two men on trial for robbery.
 On October 10, 1931, Dempsey was captured in Las Vegas, Nevada and extradited back to the prison by Illinois Department of Correction Authorities.

-Officer O'Connor was waked at his residence located at 914 West 68th Street and his funeral mass was held at St. Brendan Catholic Church located at 6714 South Racine Avenue.
+Officer O’Connor was waked at his residence located at 914 West 68th Street.
+His funeral mass was held at St. Brendan Catholic Church located at 6714 South Racine Avenue.
 He was laid to rest on June 7, 1928 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located in Lot 16, Block 4, Section L.

 Patrolman William Allen O’Connor, born April 7, 1890, received a Temporary Appointment to the Chicago Police Department on August 8, 1919 prior to his Probationary Appointment to the Department on November 12, 1920.
 He earned 6 Credible Mentions and 2 Extra Compensations for Meritorious Conduct totaling $300.00 during his career.